 Open spaces provide for a wide range of outdoor activities and is an indispensable element of the urban environment.
-The attractiveness, ease of access and the standard of maintenance are some of the qualitative factors to be considered in selecting open space.
-Children should not be overlooked in the process, therefore, their play spaces should be placed within designated recreational areas which are easier to maintain and manage.
+The attractiveness, ease of access and the standard of maintenance are some of the qualitative factors to be considered

 All open and or green spaces within the boundaries of the local planning area must be protected.
 Additionally, adequate provisions are to be made to provide sufficient open and or green spaces in developments.